A nutter's campaign against lads mags has won the support of an influential group of

 Protests are a great way of engaging with the public about the issue.

-has been generally negative about the Feminsta campaign.
-Similarly the lads' mags material is also a little close to sexy celebrity material that is so widely enjoyed by the general public, so the campaigners don't seem to be attracting wide public
+comfort, so has been generally negative about the Feminsta campaign.
+Similarly the lads' mags material is also a little close to sexy celebrity material that is so widely enjoyed by the general public, so the campaigners don't seem to be

 The Co-op supermarket chains has announced that 4000 stores have now banned lads' mags as